-- The property or strata manager will always tell you that your problem will be discussed at the next Committee meeting.
+- You are told your problem will be discussed at the next Committee meeting.
 But if the Chairperson does not think your problem is important, no one will be talking about it.

-- No one cares if you pay your levies on time so this will not help you get problems with your property fixed any sooner.
+- No one cares if you pay your levies on time.
+You will not get favourable treatment.

 - The Committee members will always want your proxy (a form which allows them to vote on your behalf).
-They don’t do this to be nice to you; they do this to increase their own voting power.
+They do this to increase their own voting power.

-The only way to get your voice heard is to actively participate in the Committee meetings.
-Befriending the other landlords, even those who do not attend the meetings, is another good tactic.
+To have your say, you must attend the Committee meetings.
+Befriending other landlords, even those who do not attend the meetings, is a good tactic.

 With the joys of property investing, comes the pain of dealing with the Committee members.
-To me, it’s ‘survival of the fittest’, whereby the most dominant landlords get what they want, and the weakest landlords are forgotten about.
+It’s ‘survival of the fittest’.
+The dominant landlords get what they want.
+The weakest landlords fall behind.

-So, what have been your experiences in dealing with your Body Corporate or Strata Committee?
+So, do you trust your Body Corporate or Strata Committee?

 Sign up for weekly property investment tips.